 Before leaving on Sunday for his return to Guadalajara, he presented his work to the local Mason Lodge in Chihuahua.
 Benito Juárez was himself a Mason, as were many of the Liberal leaders of Mexico who fought gallantly against the French occupation and were assisted in that effort by the moral support of Abraham Lincoln and the financial support of New York bankers who purchased Mexican bonds to offset the cost of the struggle.

-The LAMP appreciates all the efforts by Edel Ponce de Léon, representing the Chihuahua Secretaria de Cultura, who was the primary point of contact in Chihuahua for the local events and participated in many of the news media interviews.
-During the trip, Hogan also met with Philip Stover, a retired deputy superintendent of the San Diego public school system who is a historian and member of the LAMP international Advisory Council and now lives in the state of Chihuahua, and who participated in some of the interviews and events.
+Great thanks to Mr. Edelmiro Ponce de Leon, director of Museo Casa Juarez, for the great invitation to the Museo along with a personal tour, and who participated in many of the news media interviews.
+During the trip, Hogan also met with Philip Stover, a retired deputy superintendent of the San Diego public school system who is a historian and now lives in the the state of Chihuahua, and who participated in some interviews and events.

 You can see a video of one interview and discussion in Spanish by clicking here https://www.facebook.com/vocesdemiregion/videos/1371478162958792/?t=656.
 And you can see more photos by visiting the Facebook page for the book at https://www.facebook.com/MexicoLincoln/.